Just The Facts about Sexually Transmitted Infections

 How do you get tested?

 People with a vagina will have a vaginal swab.
-People with a penis will have a swab from the urethra (where pee comes out).
-In some parts of New Zealand, gonorrhoea can be diagnosed through testing a small sample of your urine (pee).
+People with a penis will have a urine test (pee in a pot).
 You can be checked for gonorrhoea by your doctor, nurse or at a sexual health clinic.

 • People with a vagina